 The “@” command is used to avoid problems in your code by simply telling PHP to deal with them for you.

 What you would do is simply add the “@” command at the beginning of a line with code that might provoke an error message.
-Once added, “@” will pass any and all errors that line of code provokes to PHP.
+Once added, “@” will pass any errors that line of code provokes to PHP.

 Question 17: How do you find out the length of an array?